jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/PlanarImageFormat.rst

 `PlanarImageFormat`_
 ====================

-When talking about planar and an `InterleavedImageFormat`_ the main difference is how they are store in memory.
+When talking about planar and an :doc:`InterleavedImageFormat <InterleavedImageFormat>` the main difference is how they are store in memory.

 Planar images are stored with each color component separate.